 Why is this important?

 The key factor here is to understand how to maximize the revenue of equipment on rent.
-If you realize that some costs are directly related to the rental of the asset (cleaning, maintenance, etc.), but they are many other costs that are somewhat fixed (depreciation, labor, admin, etc.).
+If you realize that some costs are directly related to the rental of the asset (cleaning, maintenance, etc.), there are many other costs that are somewhat fixed (depreciation, labor, admin, etc.).
 In order to maintain a profitable business, you need to understand how to maximize the revenue on every rental transaction.

 The ROR calculation can help you determine if your rental rates will not only cover the cost of the asset but also generate enough additional revenue to operate a profitable rental business.

-Written by Jim Rosinke, Wynne Product Manager.
+This article was written by Jim Rosinke, Wynne Product Manager.